Kevin12J/cse15l-lab-reports/lab1.md

 [user@sahara ~]$
 ```
 Using the `ls` command with a directory as an argument will result in the contents of the specified directory being returned. `Hello.class  Hello.java  messages  README` was returned as they were in the directory `/home/lecture1`.
 An error message will appear if the directory used as the argument is not found.
-### file as argument
+### path to file as argument
-Call the `ls` command as `ls Hello.java` in the directory `/home/leceture1'
+Call the `ls` command as `ls lecture1/Hello.java` in the directory `/home'
 ```
-[user@sahara ~/lecture1]$ ls Hello.java
+[user@sahara ~]$ ls lecture1/Hello.java
-Hello.java
+lecture1/Hello.java
-[user@sahara ~/lecture1]$
+[user@sahara ~]$
 ```
-Using the `ls` command with a file as an argument will return the name of the file in the argument.
-The output was `Hello.java` when calling `ls Hello.java`.
+Using the `ls` command with a path to a file as an argument will return the path to the file in the argument.
+The output was `lecture1/Hello.java` when calling `ls lecture1/Hello.java`.
 If you use a file that doesn't exist it will result in an error message.
 For example calling `ls bye.java` will result in the output `ls: cannot access 'bye.java': No such file or directory`.
 ## `cat` command
 ### no arguments
 Call the `cat` command with no arguments in the directory `/home`